oldlastman/launch-wp-admin-bookmarklet/README.md

 for that reason i made this bookmarklet

-this is the coda, create new bookmark/favourite and paste in url input javascript:window.open(window.location['href']+"/wp-admin")
+this is the code, create new bookmark/favourite and paste in url input javascript:window.open(window.location['href']+"/wp-admin")

 Tested on: